22 Examples of Customer Retention Strategies That Actually Work

 2. Customer Loyalty Program

-While it's important to focus on customers who are at risk of churn, you shouldn't forget about your loyal customers in the process.
+While it's important to focus on customers who are at risk of churn, don’t forget your loyal customers either.
+One way to build this is a customer loyalty program.

-A customer loyalty program should reward customers for their continued commitment.
+A customer loyalty program can reward customers for their continued commitment to you and your company.
 The more they shop and interact with your business, the more they're rewarded.

 Example: Many companies offer a point-based program that gives customers points every time they make a purchase.
 After they earn a certain amount of points, customers receive a free product or discount.